ElAwbery/Lucky_Egg/README.md

 <br>
 # System architecture

-The web app is not yet finished.
 The end product will be a data entry app, with some options and a final button to press to produce the pdf.
-The system architecture on the back end is Flask-like.
+(It is not yet finished; you can see the state of my progress below.)

+My back-end web framework is Flask-like: an MVC architecture with a templating engine, ORM, and router.
+This is mostly complete.
 On the front end I'm planning to write some custom JavaScript to make sure I know how to do that, then to replace it with React.
 Finally I'll add the pdf generation functionality.

 Below is a short summary of each step in the project.
 Each step involves the addition of some new functionality, or a significant refactoring.
 The section headers link to the finished version of my code for that step.
 Eventually I will present each of these steps in a tutorial page for other learners who want to understand web development in terms of the principle and function of its parts.
 <br>